 M2 to Son Espases: Opportunity for Commuters — but Many Open Questions

-The city's proposals sound pragmatic: an independent metro line M2 from the intermodal station at Plaça Espanya directly to the central Son Espases hospital.
+The city's proposals sound pragmatic: an independent metro line M2 from the intermodal station at Plaça Espanya directly to the central Son Espases hospital, as discussed in Tunnel fantasy or construction reality?
+The metro plans for Son Espases under scrutiny.
 For many employees, patients and visitors this would be a real relief — especially on rainy mornings when the MA-19 is jammed and ambulance sirens wail along the ring road.

 The central question: Separate line or extension of the existing route?

 At heart is a simple but crucial question: Does Mallorca need a completely new, independent route — or would an extension of the existing metro suffice?
+This issue is examined in Metro to Son Espases: Tunnel or Branch?
+Palma's tricky transport decision.
 A standalone M2 promises short travel times (estimated 12–15 minutes from Plaça Espanya) and flexible intervals that could reliably cover shift changes at the hospital.
 But separate trains, a dedicated operations depot, additional signal boxes and a new operational organization drive costs up.

 What is often overlooked — the less visible risks